Showing posts with label 1985. Show all posts

 Megaroids

 Asteroids is a true arcade classic that has been converted for every home computer.
-Not to be left out, Megamax released Megaroids in 1985 which was developed using their own C programming tool.
-Now that's fearless!
+Not to be left out, Megamax released Megaroids in 1985 for the Atari ST. That's right, 1985 when the ST was a baby.
+Interestingly, they developed it using their own (brand new) C programming tool.
+Now that's fearless for the time!

-The gameplay is, obviously, Asteroids and very faithful to the original version.
-Get shooting the rocks for points but don't forget to blast the alien ships when you see them - for lots more points!
-Joystick controls are dead easy with Z and X rotating your craft and SHIFT to fire.
+The gameplay is, obviously, Asteroids and faithful to the original.
+Shoot the rocks for points but don't forget to blast the alien ships - for lots more points!
+Joystick controls are dead easy with Z and X rotates your craft and SHIFT to fire.
 Thrust uses ? key and SpaceBar activates a hyperspace when you're in trouble.

-Graphically, it's different to the original, gone are the vectors in favour of bitmaps.
-The ST's high resolution looks stunning and Megaroids' framerate is superb.
+Graphically, it's different from the original; gone are the vectors in favour of bitmaps.
+The ST's high resolution looks stunning, and Megaroids' framerate is superb.
 The rocks sweep across the screen like butter off a hot knife.
-Thankfully, colour systems aren't forgotten as it's compatible with medium res.
-But this is interlace to produce 640x400 but with colour.
+Thankfully, colour systems aren't forgotten, as it's compatible with medium resolution.
+But this is interlaced to produce 640x400 but with colour.
+That's right, essentially 640x400 in colour on your TV!!

 Sounds are nothing more than you would expect for asteroids.
 They're nice and work very well.
 Especially when you remember this is a 1985 game for a 1985 computer.
 I'm really impressed all things considered.

-Megaroids has an authenticity which I admire.
-The gameplay feels perfect and I'm shocked that something this good was released the same year as the ST itself.
-I'm impressed by the silky-smooth framerate and flicker-free interlace support for colour systems.
-Well done Megamax, this is such a wonderful conversion with bucket loads of rock blasting!!
+Megaroids has an authenticity I admire.
+The gameplay feels perfect, and I'm shocked that something this good was released the same year as the ST. I'm impressed by the silky-smooth framerate and flicker-free interlace support for colour systems.
+This is a wonderful conversion with bucket loads of rock blasting!!

 the floppy disks to download.